gauravvjhaa/PongBots/README.md

-# Neural Network Architecture Comparison for Pong AI
+# AI PROJECT - SEM VI

 ## Overview
 This project compares three neural network architectures (SimpleFF, DeepFF, and LSTM) for controlling a paddle in the classic game of Pong, evaluating their performance through direct competition.